alejoceballos/dumb-keyboard/README.md

 > ESLint is a tool for identifying and reporting on patterns found in ECMAScript/JavaScript code, with the goal of
 > making code more consistent and avoiding bugs.
 In many ways, it is similar to JSLint and JSHint...

-A drawback is that ESLint CLI initializer uses [npm]() as its package manager.
+A drawback is that ESLint CLI initializer uses [npm](https://www.npmjs.com/ "npm") as its package manager.
 Usually I don't like having two package managers handling my libraries so I could install some ESLint dependencies myself using Yarn.
 I don't know if it would make any difference, that's me being suspicious.
 I'll try installing the dependencies myself and check if it works.

-Set up the default configuration file with JavaScript Standards.
+I'll start by setting up the default configuration file with JavaScript and React standards.

 **NOTE:** Do not select to install dependencies automatically, we will install them later.
 ```shell script